 - A. Detectives are available during regularly scheduled duty hours, generally Monday through Friday, 8:00 a.m. to 4:00 p.m.
-The Detective on Call (DOC is available for investigative support during weekday and weekend off-duty hours.
-Formal requests for investigative support should come through a supervisor or Officer in Charge (OIC). - B. When additional investigative support, beyond that of the DOC, is required during weekday and weekend off-duty hours, the police supervisor or OIC should contact the Manager on Call (MOC) and/or the detective supervisor.
+An assigned Detective on Call (DOC) is available for investigative support during weekday and weekend off-duty hours during various weeks throughout the year.
+On weeks there is not an assigned DOC, a request for after-hours investigative support shall be made by notifying the MOC.
+The MOC shall then attempt to contact off duty detectives who may be available to respond and assist.
+Formal requests for investigative support shall only be initiated by a supervisor or Officer in Charge (OIC). - B. When additional investigative support, beyond that of the DOC, is required during weekday and weekend off-duty hours, the police supervisor or OIC should contact the Manager on Call (MOC) and/or the detective supervisor.
 The MOC and/or the detective supervisor shall facilitate the process of acquiring additional support.